 “It is next to impossible to persuade people in India to donate money for injured raptors,” says Nadeem Shehzad, co-founder of Wildlife Rescue, a registered non-profit in the Chawri Bazar area of Old Delhi.
 “They are considered unlucky, so no one has a kind heart for them.”

-But Nadeem and his brother, Mohammad Saud, have kind hearts, boundless energy, and ever-increasing medical skills, and have been almost single-handedly returning Delhi’s injured raptors to the sky for the past twelve years.
+But Nadeem and his brother, Muhammad Saud, have kind hearts, boundless energy, and ever-increasing medical skills, and have been almost single-handedly returning Delhi’s injured raptors to the sky for the past twelve years.

 Black Kites, the graceful, medium-sized accipiters, are a common sight in the skies above Delhi.
 A popular Indian pastime (especially during Independence Day) is paper kite flying.
 But so is kite fighting, where the kite strings are covered with powdered glass or metal and the object is to cut the competitor’s string.
 The sharp strings are a menace to passing birds – especially kites and other raptors – who cannot see them and sometimes suffer grievous, if not fatal, wounds.

 The first injured bird Nadeem and Saud ever found was a Black Kite.
 They took it to a bird hospital in Delhi, but were turned away; as the hospital is located behind a Jain temple, so feeding meat to patients was prohibited.
 “We used to regularly find kites with injured wings but there was nowhere to take them,” says Nadeem.

 Unwilling to leave the suffering birds to die, they began bringing them home, asking veterinarians to make house calls, and keeping the recuperating birds on their roof.
 In a sequence of events to which every wildlife rehabilitator can relate, stories of the brothers who cared for injured birds circulated, their telephone began to ring, and their quest for medical knowledge escalated.